He who robs his father or his mother and says, “It is not a transgression,” is the companion of a man who destroys.

 Parental Support Tax Incentive

-If robbing parents is wrong, then giving to them is right!
-Rather than taking from parents’ finances, add to them.
-A nation would be served well by a tax incentive which allows children to deduct from their income amounts used to support elderly parents.
-This could significantly reduce the state costs of elder-care.
-Such a tax incentive would draw God’s blessing upon the nation since it would line up with God’s word and strengthen families.
+If robbing parents is wrong, then providing for them is right!
+Rather than taking from a parent’s finances, add to them.
+Any nation would be served well by tax incentives that would allow offspring to deduct from their gross income any amount used to support their elderly parents.
+This could significantly reduce the costs of public elder-care.
+Such a tax incentive would draw God’s blessing upon the nation, since it would line up with God’s word and strengthen families.

 Classic Comments